 Saute the vegetables until slightly tender, about 5 minutes.

-Stir in the black beans (Doesn’t this looks tasty).
+Add the black beans (Doesn’t this look tasty).
 I could eat it just like this!
-Next whisk together eggs, milk, salt and pepper.
-Stir into the vegetable bean mixture.
-Spray mini muffin pan that have been sprayed with cooking spray and scoop about 1/4 cup of mixture into each muffin.
+Next whisk together eggs, milk, salt, pepper and stir into the vegetable bean mixture.
+Spray mini muffin pan with cooking spray and scoop about 1/4 cup of mixture into each muffin.